Soffit Lighting Installation Cost

 Spotlights

-Soffit spotlights are like soffit floodlights.
-They are similar in size, appearance, and tech, but spotlights have a narrower beam angle (20 to 30 degrees) than flood lights.
+Soffit spotlights are similar to soffit floodlights and are usually around the same size, appearance, and operate in the same way.
+However spotlights provide a narrower beam angle than flood lights (normally around 20 to 30 degrees).
 This means a narrow band of light is illuminating your landscape, house exterior, etc.

 This also means that these exterior soffit lights are bright white lights that can illuminate dark corners or make a clear focal point outside your home.
 You can also use them to add security to your driveway or the region outside your garage.
 DEKORR sells spotlights in 4-packs or kits that include all the necessary installation materials.